• Skip to main content

 December 13, 2019

-Choosing the right primary care physician (PCP) is imperative in maintaining excellent health throughout your lifetime.
+Choosing the right primary care provider (PCP) is imperative in maintaining excellent health throughout your lifetime.
 This is the healthcare provider with whom you and your family will build a long-term relationship.

-This doctor will oversee your family’s health and wellness, with an emphasis on preventive care.
+This family medicine provider will oversee your family’s health and wellness, with an emphasis on preventive care.
 Your primary care provider will maintain your medical records, write prescriptions as necessary, provide immunizations, gather records from any specialists and hospitals you may visit, recommend screenings, and provide advice on a healthy diet and lifestyle.

-Primary care physicians are also called general practitioners or family doctors, because they are generalists in the field of medicine.
+Primary care providers are also called general practitioners or family family medicine providers, because they are generalists in the field of medicine.
 These are the healthcare professionals with whom you will have your annual checkups.

-Tips on How to Find a Family Doctor
+Tips on How to Find a Family Medicine Provider

 When it comes to looking for primary care providers, patients usually have many different options.
 Here are a few key tips for how to choose your PCP: